 The EU provides Aid for Trade technical assistance.
 This helps countries to adapt their customs procedures and reduce paperwork.
 For you, this means less hassle when dealing with customs.

 For e.g., the EU provides financial and technical support to help West African farmers meet the EU’s sanitary and phytosanitary (SPS) standards.
-EU also often sends Food and Veterinary Office inspectors (FVO) to give recommendations on how to solve export problems.
+EU also often sends a team of experts from the Health and Food Audits and Analysis Directorate to give recommendations on how to solve export problems.

 Useful links and documents